The early years

-A key victory came over close rivals Kings Cross with bowlers Andy Turner and Stewart Gibb making use of a hostile, rain affected wicket.
+A key victory came over close rivals King Cross with bowlers Andy Turner and Stewart Gibb making use of a hostile, rain-affected wicket.
 This gave Methley the confidence to go on and win their last six matches and clinch promotion in second place at the first time of asking.

 The outstanding performers were bowlers Alan Wadsworth (55 wkts) and Stewart Gibb (51 wkts) who occupied 1st and 2nd place respectively in the 2nd Division League Bowling Averages.